MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datatableoperator.md

 ---
 title: datatable operator - Azure Data Explorer
-description: Learn how to use the datatable operator to return a table of the given schema and data. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the datatable operator to define a table with given schema and data. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022